 What Can I Do With a Major or Minor in African American and African Studies?

-Join us on Wednesday, December 4 to hear one of our most distinguished alumni Ms. Donita Judge, Associate Executive Director at the Center for Constitutional Rights, discuss her experience.
-During this interactive session you will have the opportunity to talk with her and with other AAAS alumni about their career paths and how a concentration in African American and African Studies helped them to achieve their goals and enriched their time at Rutgers University.
-Representatives from the Career Development Center will also be available to discuss the services they offer.
+Talk with alumni from the Department of African American and African Studies about their career paths and how a concentration in African American and African Studies helped them to achieve their goals and enriched their time at Rutgers University.
+Information about the Career Development Center and the services that they offer will also be available.
 Lunch will be served.